rotki/docs/usage-guides/staking.md

 If you stake on Kraken you can see your gains, and events in the various staked assets.

 ![See your Kraken staking gains](/images/sc_staking_kraken.png)

+## Lido CSM

+If you are a node operator in the [Lido Community Staking Module (CSM)](https://operatorportal.lido.fi/modules/community-staking-module), you can track your operators in rotki.
+Navigate to `Staking > Lido CSM` to view and manage your tracked node operators.

+To add a node operator, click the add button and provide:

+- **Ethereum address** — the reward address associated with the node operator.
+- **Node Operator ID** — the numeric ID assigned to your operator in the CSM.

+Once added, the table displays the following metrics for each tracked operator:

+- **Operator Type** — the operator category (e.g. Community, Permissioned).
+- **Bond Current / Required / Claimable** — current bond posted, required bond, and the amount available to claim, all denominated in stETH.
+- **Total Deposited Keys** — the number of validator keys deposited.
+- **Pending Rewards** — unclaimed stETH rewards.

+Click the refresh button to fetch updated metrics from the protocol.
+You can remove a tracked operator at any time using the delete action in the table.